Entries for the 2018 prize are now open.

 - Complete the full online entry form.
-A separate form must be completed for each book.
+A separate form must be completed for each individual title submitted for the prize.

 6-9 Carlton House Terrace